 Summing up, I might suggest to pick up:

-- the Batis to obtain even higher quality in the details regarding control of aberrations and less distorsion, accepting the restriction of a single focal length.
+- the Batis to obtain even higher quality in the details regarding control of aberrations and less distorsion, but accepting the restriction of a single focal length.

 In the 16-20 mm focal range with a relatively fast aperture (f2.8 or wider), there are currently at least other 7 models (not considering the Mitakon 20mm f/2 4.5x Super Macro that is essentially only for macro):